lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

 Although training is a critical step in the machine learning process, the model still needs to be packaged, fronted with an API, and deployed as a web service.
 Watson Machine Learning streamlines deployment of machine learning models into production.

-1. Starting from projects page in Watson Studio, you should see an additional asset has been added to the project.
-The newly trained and saved model you created above should be visible.
+1. Starting from projects page in Watson Studio, you should see an additional asset has been added to the project in the `Assets` tab.
+The newly trained and saved model you created above should be visible under `Watson Machine Learning models` section.

-1. Select the model from the project view.
+1. Select the model.

 1. Select `Deployments` tab on the model window.

-1. Click the `Add Deployment` button.
+1. Click the `Add Deployment` link.

 1. Name the deployment something unique and click `Save`.

+1. Refresh your browser after about 10-15 seconds.

 1. The model is quickly packaged and deployed.
 Upon completion you will have a new deployment of the trained machine learning model; every trained model can have many deployments.